Nutritional Therapy

 • Suggesting suitable and appropriate lifestyle interventions that may support the client

-• Experience the consultation process first hand, initially through observing consultation sessions and then by conducting own consultations under experienced supervision.
+• Experience of the consultation process first hand, initially through observing consultation sessions and then by conducting own consultations under experienced supervision.

 • Gaining experience and competency to complete and continuously update Functional Medicine tools including symptoms burden analysis, timeline, matrix

-• Design and evaluate the effectiveness of nutritional therapeutic interventions and provide effective on-going support to clients.
+• Designing and evaluating the effectiveness of nutritional therapeutic interventions.

 • Ensuring client’s understanding of their role and responsibilities throughout the therapy process

-Nutritional therapists frequently work with clients who are taking doctor-prescribed and/or over the counter (OTC) medications.
+• Nutritional therapists frequently work with clients who are taking doctor-prescribed and/or over the counter (OTC) medications.

 • Key concepts and principles of pharmacology, including how drugs interact with the human organism and with foods and nutraceuticals.